thangamanikec/coding-solution/README.md

 -Have accomplished JUnit Testing and Integration Testing on the end-to-end model

-Attached few REST API calls with the project which can be imported and can be hit directly via Postman:
+Attached few REST API calls with the project which can be imported and can be hit directly via Postman(Filename : EnergyConsumptionAPI.postman_collection.json):

 1. For making a Counter Entry
 2. To record a Counter to a Village with Village Details